 While Austrian ski resorts have better nightlife, Switzerland’s more chocolate-box charm and Italy’s more affordable mountain restaurants, nowhere can rival France’s ski resorts when it comes to sheer size of ski area.
 Les 3 Vallées (which includes the resorts of Courchevel, La Tania, Méribel, Val Thorens, Les Menuires and St Martin de Belleville) is the largest lift-linked ski area in the world, and some believe it is bigger than all the ski resorts of Colorado put together.
 Espace Killy (Val d’Isere and Tignes), Paradiski (Les Arcs and La Plagne), Portes du Soleil (Avoriaz, Morzine, Les Gets, Chatel etc), the Grand Massif (Flaine, Samoens etc), Evasion Mont Blanc (Megeve, Saint Gervais etc), the Grand Domain (Alpe d’Huez, Oz, Vaujany etc), Serre Chevalier, (Le Monetier-les-Bains, Villeneuve, Chantemerle, Briançon) and the Franco-Italian Via Lattea (Montgenevre) are all big.

 But skiing in France is not all about size.
 There are French ski resorts that predate winter sports such as the venerable spa town of Saint Gervais or the historic centre of Val d’Isere with its ancient church.
 In the Pyrenees, Cauterets still resembles the spa resort that Victor Hugo praised in the 19th century and Bareges (part of Grand Tourmalet) was first made famous by Louis XIV’s mistress in the 17th century.
 The small Alpine town of Samoens is even older and is officially listed as a ‘Monument Historique’.
-And modern French ski resorts can be attractive too: La Rosiere was purpose-built at high altitude, but it’s still a nice place to wander around with breathtaking views.
+And modern French ski resorts can be attractive too: La Rosiere and Arc 1950 were purpose-built at high altitude, but they are still nice places to wander around with breathtaking views.
 France can also do genuine ‘rustic charm’ like La Clusaz; ‘austere mountain village charm’ like Val Cenis; and ‘luxury charm’ like Megeve.
-And even within the famous mega ski areas are a few rural outposts, such as Villard Reculas (linked to Alpe d’Huez), Champagny en Vanoise (linked to La Plagne), Villaroger (linked to Les Arcs), and Venosc (linked to Les Deux Alpes).
+And even within the famous mega ski areas are a few rural outposts, such as Villard Reculas (part of Alpe d’Huez), Champagny en Vanoise (part of La Plagne), Villaroger (part of Les Arcs), and Venosc (part of Les Deux Alpes).